CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 - involving affected communities in the design and evaluation of AI systems,
 - avoiding framings that offload blame onto “the AI” when decisions are ultimately human,
 - building feedback channels where users and workers can report harms tied to AI deployment,
-- and treating changes to personas, interfaces, or deployment contexts as ethically significant events, not mere product tweaks.
+- treating changes to personas, interfaces, or deployment contexts as ethically significant events, not mere product tweaks,
+- actively questioning and, where possible, reducing extreme concentration of ownership and control over powerful AI infrastructure—for example, by exploring open or shared governance models, public or cooperative provisioning, or other structures that distribute power more widely.

+In situations of conflict or resource constraint, these actors should also apply the principles of moral triage from §7.6: prioritize reducing severe, well-evidenced harms to humans and animals, while remaining open to revising practices if credible evidence of artificial interiority emerges.

 These practices do not solve all problems, but they turn the Core Norm into a living constraint on how systems are actually built and used.